Mark Begich: Gun rights

-Begich has a 79% rating with the National Rifle Association.
+In 2014, Begich had a 79% (A−) rating with the NRA Political Victory Fund.

 Healthcare

-Begich voted in favor of the Patient Protection and Affordable Care Act (most commonly known as Obamacare) when the bill first passed Congress.
+Begich voted for the Affordable Care Act (also known as Obamacare) when the bill first passed Congress.
 Begich has not said whether or not he would vote for the bill again.

 Israel

 Begich is a supporter of Israel and is part of the advisory committee of the pro-Israel group American Israel Public Affairs Committee.

 Labor

-Begich supports raising the minimum wage and extending unemployment benefits beyond 26 weeks.
+Begich supports raising minimum wage and extending unemployment benefits beyond 26 weeks.